Gooxey/mcm_archive/README.md

 ## Roadmap
 - Make the log function capable of automatically switching between fancy mode and normal mode based on the configuration.
 - Make the log function capable of writing to a log file.
-- SSwap integer returns with result returns.
+- Swap integer returns with result returns.
 - Make the config struct capable of setting its values based on a config file.